Abhidev-Mani/Red-bus-project/README.md

-# Redbus Data Scraping
+# Redbus Data Scraping with Selenium & Dynamic Filtering using Streamlit
-This involves using an automated method to extract data from the Redbus website, such as bus routes, schedules, and pricing and store it in a database and using it for Analysis
-### Selenium:
-This is a tool used for automating web browsers, which allows users to programmatically interact with a website and extract data
+Here’s a quick summary of the key components and their functionality:

-### SQL:
+### Key Skills
-This is a tool used for storing the collected data
+* Web Scraping: Using Selenium to collect live bus data from the Redbus website.
+* Python & SQL: Handling the scraped data, storing it in an SQL database for easy management.
+* Streamlit: Building an interactive web application to visualize and filter the bus data.

-### Streamlit:
+### Problem Overview
-This is a tool used to build an interactive webpage Objective of the Project

-Automate the collection of bus travel data from the Redbus website using Selenium.
-This includes gathering detailed information such as:
-* Bus routes
-* Rating
-* Schedules
-* Ticket prices
-* Seat availability
+* Automate data extraction from Redbus for government and private buses.

-Store the scraped data in a structured SQL database, making it easier to access, manage, and analyze.
+* Store the scraped data (bus routes, schedules, prices, seat availability, etc.) in a SQL database.

-Develop a user-friendly Streamlit application to:

-Display the collected data in an interactive interface.
+* Provide an interactive Streamlit application for users to filter and analyze the data.

+### Use Cases
+* Travel Aggregators: Real-time schedules and seat availability.
+* Market Analysis: Travel patterns for market research.
+* Customer Service: Tailored travel options.
+* Competitor Analysis: Pricing and service comparison.

+### Data Scraping Process
+* Routes: Extract routes and corresponding details from Redbus using Selenium.
+* Buses: Extract bus-specific details (e.g., departure time, rating, price) after collecting route information.

+### SQL Database Schema
+The database schema covers essential fields like:
+* Route name, bus type, price, and seat availability, along with an auto-incrementing primary key for efficient data management.

+### Streamlit Application Features
-Allow users to filter and analyze bus routes based on various criteria, such as bus type, route, price, ratings, and seat availability.
+* The web app lets users filter buses based on criteria like bus type, route, price, ratings, and seat availability.
+* You offer an intuitive interface with dropdowns, sliders, and radio buttons to streamline user interaction.

+### Filters and SQL Queries
+The application efficiently queries the SQL database using user inputs:
+* Filter buses based on the state, route, price range, star ratings, AC/non-AC type, and seat type.
+* The SQL queries are dynamically generated based on the selected filters to fetch relevant data.

-In Summary:
+### In Summary:
-the project's goal is to streamline the process of collecting, filtering, and analyzing bus travel data, offering an efficient tool for decision-making and enhancing user experiences in the transportation sector.
+This project offers a strong mix of web scraping, database management, and interactive web applications, making it highly impactful for the transportation sector.

+### Overview of the webpage
 Home Page :  ![image](https://github.com/user-attachments/assets/8baffc7b-0fa9-4def-ade7-c206ea0ae722) ,
 Next Page :  ![image](https://github.com/user-attachments/assets/b4198d4f-6acd-48c6-9763-ee1ee5d19425)